dylantzx/mask_rcnn_ros/README.md

 ## Training MaskRCNN
 ---

-To train Mask_RCNN on your own custom dataset, you can refer to [this website](https://www.immersivelimit.com/tutorials/using-mask-r-cnn-on-custom-coco-like-dataset) and create a jupyter notebook to get the weights.
+To train Mask_RCNN on your own custom dataset, you can refer to [this website](https://www.immersivelimit.com/tutorials/using-mask-r-cnn-on-custom-coco-like-dataset) and create a jupyter notebook, then place it under the `Mask_RCNN/scripts` directory.

+Similar to the tutorial, place your images for training, validation and testing under `Mask_RCNN/datasets/`

-After getting your weights (.h5 extension), place them under the `model_weights` directory.
+After getting your weights (.h5 extension), place them under the `Mask_RCNN/model_weights` directory.

 ## Modifying to use it on your own dataset
 ---